MicrosoftDocs/architecture-center/docs/example-scenario/networking/splitbrain-dns-hosting-content.md

 ## Scenario details

-This scenario was built to solve the problem of hosting a web application that needs to serve both external and internal users with high availability, scalability, and security.
+This scenario was built to solve the problem of hosting a web application that needs to serve both external and internal users ensuring the traffic follows the appropriate path given the user's point of origin.
 The customer's goals are to:

 - Provide fast and reliable access to the web application for users around the world.
 - Provide enterprise users the ability to access the application without traversing the public internet.
 - Protect the web application from common web attacks and malicious traffic.
-- Ensure the availability and fault tolerance of the web application.

 ### Potential use cases